darrenburns/textual-autocomplete/README.md

-from textual.app import App, ComposeResult from textual.content import Content from textual.widgets import Input, Label from textual_autocomplete import InputAutoComplete, DropdownItem
+from textual.app import App, ComposeResult from textual.content import Content from textual.widgets import Input, Label from textual_autocomplete import AutoComplete, DropdownItem

 # Languages with their popularity rank
 LANGUAGES_WITH_RANK = [